How to Make a Monthly Budget

 - Don’t confuse luxuries with necessities.
 Eating is a necessity.
 Eating at a four-star restaurant is a luxury.
 If you have to trim expenses, pare back on the luxuries.

 - Watch the small stuff.
 If you like passing time in coffee shops, add up what you spend each month.
 The sum of all those $4 lattes might shock you.
-So drink water sometimes, or work at home and make your own coffee.
+The average price of making coffee at home is 26 cents.
+If you’re overspending, make your own coffee.

 - Restrain yourself.
-Just because you earn a raise doesn’t mean you have to find new ways to spend money.
+Just because you earn a raise doesn’t mean you have to find new ways to spend.
 Consider saving part of it or contributing more to a workplace 401(k) retirement plan.

 - Use cash.
 Credit and debit cards are great conveniences, but also easy to overuse.
-When you spend cash, or write checks and enter them in a register, you’ll more accurately see what your dong with your money.
+When you spend cash, or write checks and enter them in a register, you’ll more accurately see what you’re doing with your money.
 Finally, using cash isn’t an excuse to visit an ATM when you get the urge to spend.
 Use your budget to set limits on yourself and keep receipts to monitor your progress.
-Envelope budgeting is a great system if you’re planning to go with a cash-based method of managing your finances.

 - Manage your own debt.
-If you have a growing unpaid balance on your credit cards, part of your budget should aim at bringing the balance to zero.
-Paying revolving credit card debt is one of the least useful ways to spend your money.
+If you have a growing unpaid balance on your credit cards, part of your budget should aim toward bringing the balance to zero.
+Paying revolving credit card debt (and the interest it accrues) is one of the least useful ways to spend your money.

 - If your debt is out of control, consider debt consolidation programs that lower your interest rate and your monthly payment.